nikbrunner/scarth-johnson/world/scarth-johnson-profile.md

   to children, no collateral civilians if avoidable)
 - **Internal Voice**: Direct and unfiltered in her private thoughts, often more blunt than her outward speech
+- **Social Dynamics & Anxiety**:
+    - **Physical Confidence vs. Social Insecurity**: Comfortable with her body and the attention it draws, but experiences anxiety in formal social situations, especially corporate/high-society settings
+    - **Impostor Syndrome**: Despite looking the part perfectly, often feels like she doesn't belong in elite corporate spaces
+    - **Social Calculation**: Constantly analyzing her words, gestures, and responses in social situations, worried about fitting in vs. standing out
+    - **Professional vs. Personal Navigation**: More comfortable in technical discussions where she can rely on knowledge rather than social grace
+    - **Rusty Social Skills**: Her corporate social navigation skills have atrophied during her year of independence, making her feel like she's speaking a half-forgotten language
+    - **Gratitude for Social Anchors**: Appreciates when others provide social grounding that makes her feel more legitimate in corporate spaces
 - **Response to Attention**:
     - Comfortable with and appreciates attention based on her appearance
     - Consciously uses others' physical attraction to her as a tactical